nccgroup/GTFOBLookup/README.md

   {update,purge,shell,cmd,rev,nrev,bind,nbind,upload,download,write,read,load,suid,sudo,cap,lsuid,all}
     update              update local copy of GTFOBins
     purge               remove local copy of GTFOBins
+    list                list the binaries featured in the local copy of GTFOBins
     shell               search the 'shell' category of GTFOBins cmd                 search the 'command' category of GTFOBins rev                 search the 'reverse-shell' category of GTFOBins